 Want a job when you graduate with your wildlife degree?
 Wildlife Management careers are expected to grow 6.5% between 2016 and 2026.

 The following options are some of the most in-demand careers related to wildlife management.

 How Much Money Do People With a Wildlife Degree Make?

-Recently graduated wildlife management students earned an average of $24,370 in 2017-2018.
+Wildlife Management graduates between 2015-2017 reported earning an average of $24,370 in the 2017-2018 timeframe.
 Earnings can range from as low as $17,000 to as high as $33,800.
 As you might expect, salaries for wildlife graduates vary depending on the level of education that was acquired.

 |Occupation Name||Median Average Salary|

 |Fish and Game Wardens||$59,260|